 Make sure you label the containers and make it clear as to which items go in each storage area.

-Secondly, follow up with the clean up routine on a daily basis.
+Secondly, follow up with the clean up routine on a regular basis.

 Baby Showers are a lot of fun.
 Sometimes the gifts you receive at the baby shower cannot be used immediately.
-Don't store them away in toy storage bins, out of sight.
+But if you store them away in toy storage bins, you might just forget about them.
+You know - out of sight, out of mind.

-If there are items that you think your baby might enjoy in later years and they go with the theme of the nursery (actually, even if they don't), display them neatly on wall shelves high near the ceiling.
+Instead if you think your baby might enjoy them in later years and they go with the theme of the nursery (actually, even if they don't), display them neatly on wall shelves high near the ceiling.

 The shelf can later display former toys, future trophies, collections or artwork.
 Kids shelving is available in adorable themes and graphics.
 Or you could paint them to match the rest of the decor.